Evelyn Jones: Regional cricket

 Jones played in the Women's Cricket Super League, in 2016 for Loughborough Lightning and from 2017 to 2019 for Lancashire Thunder.
 Her best innings came in a 2018 match against Southern Vipers, in which she scored 69 in a 4 run victory.
 In 2020, she joined Central Sparks for the 2020 Rachael Heyhoe Flint Trophy, and was named as captain.
 She was her side's top run-scorer in the competition (and fourth across all teams), scoring 334 runs at an average of 66.80.
 She also equalled her List A career high score, scoring 115* in Sparks' final group game, against Lightning.

 In 2021, Jones captained Sparks to the knockout stages of the Rachael Heyhoe Flint Trophy.
 She was also the third-highest run-scorer in the competition, with 299 runs including two half-centuries and one century, 100* made against North West Thunder.
 Jones was the leading run-scorer in the Charlotte Edwards Cup, with 276 runs including 3 half-centuries.
 She made her Twenty20 high score against South East Stars, scoring 76 from 68 deliveries.
 Jones also played for Birmingham Phoenix in The Hundred, and was the fourth-highest run-scorer in the competition, with 233 runs including two half-centuries.
 At the end of the 2021 season, Jones was named as the first-ever PCA Women's Overall Domestic MVP for her performances in the Rachael Heyhoe Flint Trophy, Charlotte Edwards Cup and The Hundred, and was later voted the overall PCA Player of the Year.
 In 2022, she scored 213 runs in the Charlotte Edwards Cup as she captained her side to the final, as well as scoring 224 runs in the Rachael Heyhoe Flint Trophy.
 Jones scored 91 in Sparks' defeat to Northern Diamonds in the Rachael Heyhoe Flint Trophy.
 She was also ever-present for Birmingham Phoenix in The Hundred, scoring 99 runs in six matches.

+In 2023, she was the third-highest run-scorer in the Rachael Heyhoe Flint Trophy, with 440 runs at an average of 44.00, including four half-centuries.
+She was also again ever-present for Birmingham Phoenix in The Hundred, scoring 83 runs.

+In 2024, she played 21 matches for Central Sparks, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, and scored 483 runs for the side in the Rachael Heyhoe Flint Trophy, including two centuries.
+On 31 August 2024, it was announced that Jones had gone on loan to North West Thunder for the remainder of the season.